Dev-Salem/quizwiz/README.md

 ## Description
-QuizWiz is a flashcard app that utilizes the power of AI to make flashcards from documents
+QuizWiz is a flashcard app that utilizes the power of AI to make flashcards from documents.

 ## 📌 Features
 - Create, edit, and combine collections (deck).